Krishna-class training ship

+Krishna-class training ship is a series of three cadet training ships (CDTs) under construction for the Indian Navy by L&T Shipbuilding in Kattupalli Shipyard near Chennai, India.

 Design

 The L&T-class training vessels have a length of 122 meters and a beam of 18 meters with a displacement of around 4,700 tonnes and a design speed of over 20 knots.
 These vessels will have an endurance of 60 days.
 The ship has a range of 12,070 km at 15 knots.
 The ship can accommodate 20 officers, 150 sailors, and 200 cadets.
 The training vessels will have three classrooms with space for 70 cadets each, a chart house, and special training bridges for cadets.
 The CTS will feature a quick-reaction team room, magazines and weaponry supplies, and distinct spaces for mechanical and aircraft.
 Additionally, they will have logistical areas like quarter-decks, boat decks, accommodation ladders, and galleys.
 The ships will have an automatic "Helo landing and traversing system" for on-board helicopter operations.
 Armaments include OTO Melara 76 mm naval gun, 2 AK-630 CIWS (with EON-51 FCS) and 12.7 mm calibre machine guns equipped with each Fire Control System.
 The vessels are based on an L&T's in-house design.

 The CIWS will be partnered with EON-51 FCS, an electro optical fire-control system capable of search, detection and classification of targets by employing devices like Electro Optical and Thermal Imagers.

 Following the basic training, these ships will support the at-sea training of officer cadets, including female cadets, to fulfil the future requirements of the Indian Navy.
 In an effort to improve diplomatic ties, the ships would also train cadets from friendly nations.
 The ships can also be used for evacuation of people and Humanitarian Assistance and Disaster Relief (HADR).